 As you wait in the ride’s queue, you are handed boarding cards that break riders into groups of six: two pilots, two engineers, and two gunners.
 Before getting into the cockpit, riders are led into the sanctuary of the ship, the lounge of Millennium Falcon, complete with the famous Dejarik table (holo-chess table) and other memorable props from the films.
 Once the boarding call comes, riders are led into the exceptionally detailed cockpit of the ship.
 With their jobs assigned, it is time to jump into hyperspace.

 The motion simulator ride is similar to Star Tours, except that you and the rest of the crew are given partial control of the Millennium Falcon, and what happens next depends on the actions of the six people controlling the ship.
 What separates this ride from other simulators (like Star Tours) is that its graphics are generated in real time by an array of bleeding-edge Nvidia processors, creating cinema-quality images that react instantly to the guests’ actions.
 There are 200 buttons, switches, and levers in the cockpit, and each one does something when activated; watch for indicator rings to illuminate around certain controls, clueing you into the correct moment to punch them.
-Your randomly selected mission may see you running guns to the resistance or escaping the maw of an interstellar leviathan.
+Your task is to hijack a trainload of coaxium hyperdrive fuel from Han Solo’s home planet of Corellia; in the future, addition randomly selected missions may see you running guns to the resistance or escaping the maw of an interstellar leviathan.

 Furthermore, your actions in the cockpit have consequences and will follow you throughout your stay at Galaxy’s Edge.
 Be prepared to do your best!
 Who wants to be known throughout the galaxy as the one who wrecked the Millennium Falcon?

-The Millennium Falcon: Smugglers Run is stand-by only for the near future, but we think that it will eventually become a Fastpass attraction.
+The Millennium Falcon: Smugglers Run is stand-by only in Disneyland, but Fastpass+ is available at Disney’s Hollywood Studios as of February 19, 2020.
 A single-rider option is also available, but the full queue and preshow are well worth experiencing your first time through.

 Now, with all that in mind, are you ready to take over the “fastest hunk of junk in the galaxy?”